Estimates on the shadow economy and tax gap

 - The EU Commission has studied the trend in the VAT gap of EU countries from 2013 to 2017.
 The study indicates that the Finnish VAT gap is getting smaller.
 In 2013, the VAT gap was 6% of the theoretical VAT accrual, while it had risen to 8% in 2016 and was 7% in 2017.

 Vat Gap Full Report 2019 (PDF 1,88 MB)

 - In 2015, the University of Warsaw published an estimate according to which the total tax gap in Finland was 5.2% of GDP in 2014.
 Using the same method, the average for all European countries was 10.7%.

 Measuring the tax gap in the European economy

-- The International Monetary Fund (IMF) estimates: the Finnish VAT gap was 5% in 2014, equal to approximately EUR 1 billion.
+- The International Monetary Fund (IMF) estimates: The Finnish VAT gap was 6-8 % of the gross domestic product (GDP).

 Domestic estimates (in Finnish only):

 - Tax Administration report: for VAT in 2010 the tax gap was EUR 1.4 billion, or approximately 7% of the computational value added taxes owed.

 Developing tax gap estimation methods, final report of the working group (PDF 0,99 MB)